ManalSh95/BankAccount/README.md

 Clone the repository to your local machine

-Run the SQL Server Query script file in your SQL Server Management Studio to create the databases
+Run the SQL Server Query script file in your SQL Server to create the databases

 Open the solution file (BankAccount.sln) in Visual Studio